userspace-xdp/userspace-xdp/bench/paper.md

 How does the performance improvement if we avoid the checks?

-- Not significant, because the checks are not the main cost of the program due to the branch prediction.
+Results: Not significant, because the checks are not the main cost of the program due to the branch prediction.